Teenage Dream: Songs

 Teenage Dreams fourth track is the self-empowerment song "Firework".
 Written in a disco-rock style which runs over the backing track, it consists of a mix of violins and house music.
 The song has generated comparisons to artists such as Coldplay and Leona Lewis.
 According to Perry, "Firework" was inspired by Jack Kerouac's novel On the Road, and she has said on many occasions that it is her favorite song from the album.
 "Peacock" is a dance-pop song, with an up-tempo house music beat.
 Lyrically, the track contains a double entendre with suggestive wording.
 New York magazine writer Willa Paskin observed that Perry did the obvious with the song's hook ("she used a common word for penis and made it mean penis!").
 Rob Sheffield from Rolling Stone thought of "Peacock" as a sequel to Gwen Stefani's 2005 single "Hollaback Girl" by noticing the two songs shared a drum hook.
 The album follows with "Circle the Drain", a disco-rock song where, lyrically, Perry is telling off a self-destructive drug-addicted ex-boyfriend.
 Its candid lyrics also discuss the strains his addiction put on both of them.
 In the track's chorus, she sings about how she wants to be his lover, not someone who has to take care of him, such as a maternal figure.
 She also sings about how he had ultimately lost large opportunities.
 The song is styled in the genres of disco-rock, and gothic rock tones.
-Following this track is "The One That Got Away", which is a rock and pop ballad.
+Following this track is "The One That Got Away", which is a pop ballad.
 Perry stated that she wrote the song "about when you promise someone forever, but you end up not being able to follow through.
 It's a bittersweet story.
 Hopefully, the listener learns from hearing it and never has to say they had "the one" get away."